jhkette/MVC/notes.md

 // add images to Posts // you can just add the file path to the database // sanitize using realpath
-// add events as a separate functionliaty
+// add events as a separate functionality
 // delete user
 // change password
 // add register user (an admin feature)